This is an example TSM node configuration file.

 #[MultiInstance]

-# auto-detected address is used and this might not be the address you want if there are
+# used, and this might not be the address you want if there are multiple IP addresses associated with the system.

 #Address = ""